arc64/www.tecks.co.nz/books/the-conditions-upon-which-learning-depends/fluency-building-processes/how-fluency-is-acquired/necessary-condition-3-sufficient-timed-practice-to-achieve-the-fluency-goal.md

 ![Figure 4513.
 Fluency levels which have been found to predict maintenance (long term retention) for selected academic skills.](../../../../../../assets/images/Figure4513.png "Figure 4513.
-Fluency levels which have been found to predict maintenance (long term retention) for selected academic skills."){.image-inline}
+Fluency levels which have been found to predict maintenance (long term retention) for selected academic skills."){: .image-inline}

 *Figure 4513.
 Fluency levels which have been found to predict maintenance (long term retention) for selected academic skills.*